zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 [end of dialogue]

-If you’re not listening to the dialogues by our scr iptwriter, Dr. Lucy Tse, you’re definitely missing out on a wonderful opportunity t o improve your English.
+If you’re not listening to the dialogues by our scr iptwriter, Dr. Lucy Tse, you’re definitely missing out on a wonderful opportunity to improve your English.